Learn how to set up your account, organize Lessons, and add your students.

 Whew, you made it!
 You should now have your Subject all set up and ready to teach your first Lesson.

-Note: If you'd like to keep a printed reference to this guide for later, download the Getting Started Guide PDF here.
+Note: If you'd like to keep a printed reference to this guide for later, download the Getting Started Guide PDF, or the more comprehensive Stile Guide PDF.

 Continue on to Pt 3: Run your first interactive, engaging Lesson in Stile